tensorflow/models/syntaxnet/g3doc/conll2017/README.md

 You should obtain the following results on the dev sets with gold segmentation.
-Note: Our segmenter does not split multi-word tokens, which may not play nice (yet) the official evaluation script.
+Note: Our segmenter does not split multi-word tokens, which may not play nicely (yet) with the official evaluation script.

 | Language | UAS | LAS |
 | -------- | :--------: | :-------------: |